everestsh/web-module-project-async-redux/README.md

 # Module Project: Async Redux - React Redux App

 This project allows you to practice the concepts and techniques learned in this module and apply them in a concrete project.
-This module explored asyncronous action creators in Redux.
+This module explored asynchronous action creators in Redux.
 In your project you will demonstrate proficiency of these subjects and principles by building an app from scratch that consumes and API of your choosing, and displays data fetched from that API.

 ## Introduction

 This is the chance to let your skills shine!
 You have learned _sooo_ much the last month, and now you get to put all of your hard-earned skills to work.
-Choose an open api ([this list](https://mixedanalytics.com/blog/list-actually-free-open-no-auth-needed-apis/) has a lot of great ones).
+Choose an open api ([this list](https://github.com/public-apis/public-apis)).
 Protip - don't take too long choosing an API.
 Pick one that looks interesting, and get building.

 Once you have chosen an API to consume, build an app that makes sense for the data you will be retrieving.
 Have fun with this.
 You get to be the creative mind.
 You get to make all the decisions here.
 I'm excited to see what you build!